ReturnInfinity/BareMetal-OS/README.md

 ## Rebuilding the source code

-	./build.sh
+	./baremetal.sh build

 ## Installing the system to the disk image

-	./install.sh
+	./baremetal.sh install

 This command installs the boot sector, loader (Pure64), kernel, and simple command line interface (Monitor) to the disk image.
-If you want to attach your own binary to the end of the kernel you can use `./install.sh mybinary.bin`
+If you want to attach your own binary to the end of the kernel you can use `./baremetal.sh install mybinary.bin`

 ## Installing the demos to the disk image

-	./add-demos.sh
+	./baremetal.sh demos

 This command installs the various test/example programs to the disk image.

 ## Test the install with QEMU

-	./run.sh
+	./baremetal.sh run

 ## Test the install with QEMU via UEFI (Experimental)

-	./uefi-run.sh
+	./baremetal.sh run-uefi

 This command relies on `mtools` to create a disk image formatted with FAT.

 ## Build a VMDK disk image for VMware

-	./vmdk.sh
+	./baremetal.sh vmdk

 ## Build a VDI disk image for VirtualBox

-	./vdi.sh
+	./baremetal.sh vdi

 The VDI script rewrites the disk ID of the VDI file to avoid the disk warning in VirtualBox.